 Hand-pulling small infestations and planting native, competitive plants will help to reduce the growth of Hoary Alyssum plants.
 Mowing or grading as early as possible in the season and repeating regularly will also help to control infestations.

-Combining 2,4-D and dicamba has been proven most effective.
+A combination of 2,4-D and dicamba has proven most effective for Hoary Alyssum control.
 Additionally, 2,4-D, dicamba and metsulfron methyl can be used effectively on their own.
 Glyphosate can also be used, however it will kill off surrounding vegetation.
 Spring applications when plants are actively growing and prior to bolting will be most effective.
 Because Hoary Alyssum germinates and establishes throughout the growing season, repeated applications will be needed to target plants regenerating from the seed bank.

-There are currently no forms of biological control available for Hoary Alyssum.
+There are currently no biocontrol agents available for Hoary Alyssum.

-Invasive Species Council of British Columbia, Hoary Alyssum,https://bcinvasives.ca/invasives/hoary-alyssum/
+- Invasive Species Council of BC, Hoary Alyssum, https://bcinvasives.ca/invasives/hoary-alyssum/